-You don’t have to pay inheritance tax on everything you leave; in fact in the current tax year (2016-2017) you can leave up to £325,000 worth of assets (such as property, savings, pensions etc) and there won’t be any inheritance tax (IHT) to pay.
+You don’t have to pay inheritance tax on everything you leave.
+In the current tax year (2019-20) you can leave up to £325,000 worth of assets (such as property, savings, pensions etc) and there won’t be any inheritance tax (IHT) to pay.
 And even if you’re worth more, you may still escape IHT.

 The basics of inheritance tax